robang74/redfishos/forum/quick-start-guide.md

 * [Bluetooth power drain issue](https://forum.sailfishos.org/t/the-bluetooth-crazy-cpu-usage-creates-battery-drain/16070/1)

-Here below few hints to keep your `SFOS` smartphone lasting longer.
+Here are a few hints to keep your `SFOS` smartphone lasting longer.

 **display settings**

 First of all, set the brightness of the screen to the minimum in auto-brightness mode then install and activate the [Pure Black Backgrounds ](https://coderus.openrepos.net/pm2/project/patch-i-see-a-red-door) patch with `Patch Manager`.
-This setting is expected to save energy with `OLED` display which is the case for Xperia 10 II and III.
+This setting is expected to save energy with an `OLED` display which is the case for Xperia 10 II and III.
 The display should be set to sleep after 30 seconds.

 **energy saving mode**

-Set the energy saving mode at 100% of battery threshold let it stay always active.
+Set the energy saving mode at 100% of battery threshold to let it stay always active.
 The energy consumption will drop from a 12%/h to a 8%/h which is 33% less on average therefore a 50% of battery lasting.
 At the moment, is is necessary to use `mcetool` from command line:

 > `mcetool --set-psm-threshold=100 --set-power-saving-mode=enabled`

-Moreover that tool should be installed before using it.
-This requires to access to the smartphone with root privileges.
+Moreover, that tool should be installed before using it.
+This requires access to the smartphone with root privileges.
 Please refer to the **A-GPS INDOOR : manual editing or copy** to learn how.

 > `devel-su pkcon install mce-tools`